glurp/dsl-gtk/README.md

 ============
 1) system

-Install Ruby 2.0.x ...
+Install Ruby 1.9 or 2.0.x

-Install GTK2 :
+Install GTK2/GTK3 :

 *	linux: should be in the box... or install gtk2 and gtksourceview2 (dev version) :